Photo of business charts and eyeglasses on a desk, ideal for finance and analytics themes.

 Flat rate works best when:

-- You're in an early-stage business where quotas are hard to set accurately
+• You're in an early-stage business where setting quotas accurately is genuinely difficult

 It's a poor fit when you need to drive aggressive growth or differentiate rewards between your best and average performers.